 Fisher was inspired to make a difference, but what she didn’t fully realize was how profoundly these chronic stressors at home affected children’s brains while they were in school.
 No matter how skilled she was at teaching reading, math, or any other subject, it was nearly impossible for her students to succeed—because stressed brains don’t learn as well.

 This has become the mantra of SENSE teachers.
 They’re learning about the impact chronic stress has on their students’ brains through their training and coaching sessions over the past year with Starr Commonwealth.
-Starr is a non-profit organization based in Michigan that, among other things, provides schools throughout the United States and Canada with resources to help children experiencing trauma.
+Starr is a nonprofit organization based in Michigan that, among other things, provides schools throughout the United States and Canada with resources to help children who are experiencing trauma.

 Strong Instruction Doesn’t Always Equal Student Growth